 Explore the Battlefield

 A self-guided 1 ¼ mile interpretive trail winds through the battlefield.
 The trail is moderate in difficulty.
-A brochure/trail map can be downloaded, or a physical copy can be picked up at the battlefield, the staff offices in town, or the Blaine County Museum.
-Picnic tables and vault toilets are available on site.
-Please bring a hat and plenty of water during the hotter summer months.
+A brochure/trail map can be downloaded, or a physical copy can be picked up at the battlefield, the staff offices in town, or at the Blaine County Museum.
+Picnic tables and vault toilets are available on-site.
+Please bring sun protection and plenty of water during your visit, especially during the summer months.

 Battlefield Tours